What is Verification?

-Didn’t I already fill this out on the FAFSA?
+Didn’t I already answer this on the FAFSA?

 Yes, you did already answer these questions or provide the information on the FAFSA.
-Just like the IRS sometimes audits the information people put on their tax returns, verification is the Department of Education’s audit process, to make sure that people are filling out the FAFSA correctly.
+Just like the IRS sometimes audits the information people put on their tax returns, verification is the Department of Education’s audit process, to make sure that people are completing the FAFSA correctly.

 All documents should:

 Be signed by the student and parent (if the student is a dependent)

 Include the student's 9-digit Penn State I.D. number

 Not have blanks— if the answer to a question is zero, enter the number “0” (zero)